PorticoEstate/OutlookBookingSync/ROADMAP.md

 - Health, alerts, and monitoring endpoints (+ dashboard JSON)
 - Scripts and cron-friendly operations

-See `doc/` directory (index at `doc/README.md`) for full architecture, usage, and ops documentation.
+See `doc/` directory for full architecture, usage, and ops documentation.
+The main `README.md` provides a complete documentation index.

 ## Near-term (0–1 quarter)